Content:

 Step 1: Data access

-The data used for this methodology comes from the Copernicus Open Access Hub (https://scihub.copernicus.eu/dhus/#/home) satellite imagery of the European Union Copernicus programme.
+The data used for this methodology comes from the Copernicus Data Space Ecosystem (https://dataspace.copernicus.eu/) satellite imagery of the European Union Copernicus programme.
 Note that free registration is required.

-Figure 1: Copernicus Open Access Hub search panel
+Figure 1: Copernicus Data Space Ecosystem search panel

-Highlight your area of interest by holding down the right-click mouse button and dragging and dropping the diagonal vertex for your search polygon.
-Search for Sentinel-1 data by clicking “Mission: Sentinel-1” and then select the options from the dropdown menu as shown in Figure 1.
+Draw a polygon for your area of interest by using the tool on the top right.
+Search for Sentinel-1 data by selecting Sentinel-1 in the data sources and then select the options from the dropdown menu as shown in Figure 1.

-Search for your data by selecting a “Sensing Period” date range directly before the incident.
+Search for your data by selecting a time range directly before the incident.
 Select and download your ‘before’ data.
 Repeat these steps by filling out the search options according to Figure 1 again.
-Select a “Sensing Period” date range directly after the incident.
+Select a “time range directly after the incident.
 Select and download your ‘after’ data.
 Sentinel-1 Satellites have a combined exact repeat cycle of 6-days.
 The actual repeat cycle for your area of interest may differ by a few days depending on the location on Earth, your selected date range should allow for enough time to ensure a pass (12 days or so) and be close enough to the event date to ensure the damage is detected.

 Once you have selected your data, but before downloading, it is important to check in the “Product Details” menu that both before and after data are matching in their orbits (ascending or descending).
 It is also important to check that the same polarization is available both before and after data sets.
-This Recommended Practice recommends VV polarization, in this case, both “VV” and “VV VH” are acceptable to download, as long as both before and after datasets have at least one of the same polarization modes.
-You can find this information by selecting the desired product and clicking the eye icon icon.
+You can find this information by selecting the desired product and clicking the "i" icon.
 For better results, the orbit path should match as well.
 (See figure 2)

-Figure 2: Product details information on Copernicus Open Access Hub
+Figure 2: Product details information on Copernicus Data Space Ecosystem

 For this Recommended Practice the data files used from the Copernicus Open Access Hub are as follows: